Last Updated on May 16, 2022

 - If the chicken you’re using was cooked at home, by you, make sure it was stored properly in the fridge, and use it within 2-3 days of cooking it.

 - If you’re using ready-cooked or ready-sliced pieces of chicken from a store or deli, you should heat up the chicken before adding it to your salad, to remove the risk of listeria.
-The advice on this differs depending on which country you’re in, so double-check on my in-depth article covering deli meat and cold-cuts when pregnant.
+The advice on this differs depending on which country you’re in, so double-check my in-depth article covering deli meat and cold-cuts when pregnant.

-- Watch what type of salad dressing you’re using – Caesar salad dressing can contain raw egg.
+- Watch what type of salad dressing you’re using – Caesar salad dressing can contain raw eggs.
 If it’s unpasteurized (which is common), it’s not safe in pregnancy.
 See this article on egg safety when pregnant.
 There’s also this pregnancy guide to mayonnaise, too, which is also common in chicken salads.